RahulSainijeelo/SSFDS/README.md

 # Smart Smoke and Fire Detection System

-This project demonstrates a **Smart Smoke and Fire Detection System** using the NodeMCU ESP8266, MQ-6 gas sensor, DHT sensor, buzzer, LED, and the Blynk IoT platform.
-The system continuously monitors gas levels, temperature, and humidity, sending alerts when thresholds are crossed.
+This project demonstrates a **Smart Smoke and Fire Detection System** using the NodeMCU ESP8266, MQ-6 gas and smoke sensor, DHT sensor, buzzer, LED, and the Blynk IoT platform.
+The system continuously monitors smoke levels, temperature, and humidity, sending alerts when thresholds are crossed.
 It also provides real-time data through the Blynk app.

 ## Features